Joystream/youtube-synch/ypp-operations/docs/cli/payRewards.md

   $ youtube-synch payRewards

 OPTIONS
-  -d, --rationale=rationale              Reason why payment is being made -p, --joyPrice=joyPrice                (required) Price of JOY token -y, --yes                              Answer "yes" to any prompt, skipping any manual confirmations
+  -b, --batchSize=batchSize              [default: 1] Number of channels to pay rewards to in a single transaction -d, --rationale=rationale              Reason why payment is being made -p, --joyPrice=joyPrice                (required) Price of JOY token -y, --yes                              Answer "yes" to any prompt, skipping any manual confirmations